-State State Income Tax Classification of LLCs Follows Federal? ^c Nonresident Partner Withholding? ^{d, e} Entity-Level Tax on LLPs or LLCs? ^b Series LLC Provisions or Published Guidance?'
-Connecticut Yes ^a LLC/LLP pays tax on nonresident noncorporate partner's distributive share of Connecticut-source income at highest marginal rate if the partner has greater than \$1,000 in state-sourced income.
-For tax years beginning on or after Jan.
-1, 2018, LLC/LLP makes estimated payments of the PTE tax in lieu of composite payments.
-LLCs, LLPs subject to annual business entity tax of \$250.
-The tax is payable every other year and is being phased out.
-For tax years beginning on or after Jan.
-1, 2018, LLCs/LLPs are subject to 6.99% PTE tax on their net income (partners receive partial credit).
-No Delaware Yes ^a No LLCs/LLPs subject to \$300 tax per year (\$250 before Jan.
-1, 2014); LLPs subject to \$200/partner/year fee with \$120,000 cap.
+State State Income Tax Classification of LLCs Follows Federal? c Nonresident Partner Withholding? d, e Entity-Level Tax on LLPs or LLCs? b Series LLC Provisions or Published Guidance? f Delaware Yes a No LLCs/LLPs subject to \$300 tax per year; LLPs subject to \$200/partner/year fee with \$120,000 cap.
 Del.
-Code Ann.
-Tit.
-6, section 18- 215.
-District of Columbia Yes ^a No 9.2% (9.975% before Jan.
-1, 2015) tax on District-source income earned by unincorporated business, with a \$250 minimum tax if gross receipts are \$1 million or less and \$1,000 minimum tax if gross receipts exceed \$1 million, but no tax on single-member LLC owned by another entity subject to tax in D.C. (\$250 minimum) or on professional firms where 80% of income derived from personal services and capital not material income-producing factor.
-"Ballpark fee" based on D.C. gross receipts from previous year of \$5 million or more, ranges from \$5,500 to \$16,500.
+Code Ann. title 6, section 18-215.
+District of Columbia Yesa No 9.2% tax on District-source income earned by unincorporated business, with a \$250 minimum tax if gross receipts are \$1 million or less and \$1,000 minimum tax if gross receipts exceed \$1 million, but no tax on singlemember LLC (SMLLC) owned by another entity subject to tax in D.C. (\$250 minimum) or on professional firms where 80% of income derived from personal services and capital not material income-producing factor.
+"Ballpark Fee" based on D.C. gross receipts from previous year of \$5 million or more, ranges from \$5,500 to \$16,500.
 D.C.
 Code Ann. section 29-802.06.

-State State Income Tax Classification of LLCs Follows Federal? ^c Nonresident Partner Withholding? ^{d, e} Entity-Level Tax on LLPs or LLCs? ^b Series LLC Provisions or Published Guidance?'
-Florida Yes ^a (no state personal income tax) No No No series LLC provision; but see Florida DOR TAA No. 02(M)-009 (Nov.
-27, 2002); and Fla.
+Florida Yes a (no state personal income tax).
+No No No series LLC provision; but see Florida DOR Technical Assistance Advisement No. 02(M)-009 (Nov.
+27, 2002) and Fla.
 Rev. Stat. section 605.0902(3).
-Georgia Yes ^a LLC/LLP withholds 4% tax on nonresident partner's distributive share of Georgia income, with exemptions, unless composite return filed (entity and partners are jointly and severally liable; filing of estimated tax payments by the member does not relieve the entity from the withholding responsibility).
-No No Hawaii Yes ^a Withholding is required at the highest marginal rate applicable to the nonresident partner (eff.
-July 2, 2019, for tax years beginning on or after Jan.
-1, 2019, but delayed indefinitely by the Department of Taxation).
-No No Idaho Yes ^a Withholding at the highest marginal rate is required for nonresident individual owners unless composite return or nonresident consents filed; a singlemember LLC treated as a disregarded entity for federal income tax purposes is included in the definition of "individual" for composite return purposes; LLC/LLP liable for unpaid tax if it fails to withhold and file composite return.
+Georgia Yes a LLC/LLP withholds 4% tax on nonresident partner's distributive share of Georgia income, with exemptions, unless composite return filed (entity and partners are jointly and severally liable; filing of estimated tax payments by the member does not relieve the entity from the responsibility of the withholding requirement).
 No No